1934 Quarter Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-For instant authentication and valuation of suspected doubled die varieties, our CoinValueChecker App provides detailed error identification tools to help you spot these valuable anomalies.
+For instant authentication of suspected doubled die varieties, our CoinValueChecker App provides detailed error identification tools to help you spot these valuable anomalies.

 2. 1934 DDO (FS-101) Errors

-The FS-101 designation marks this as the first documented doubled die variety for 1934, cataloged in the Fivaz-Stanton variety reference.
+The FS-101 designation marks the first and most prominent documented doubled die obverse variety for 1934, cataloged in the Fivaz-Stanton reference guide—the standard reference for die variety attribution used by PCGS and NGC.

 1934 DDO (FS-101) Quarter Price/Grade Chart